opentensor/developer-docs/docs/keys/multisig.md

 # Secure a Coldkey with a Multisig

 A multisig (multiple signatories) wallet is a way of distributing responsibility for a coldkey across a set of wallets, referred to as signatories.
 Any signatory can propose a transaction, but the action must be agreed by some threshold of others before it will execute.
-Conventionally, a multisig is described as "$M$ out of $\N$", where $M$ is the threshold number of signatories required to sign a transaction and $\N$ is the total number of signatories.
+Conventionally, a multisig is described as "$M$ out of $N$", where $M$ is the threshold number of signatories required to sign a transaction and $N$ is the total number of signatories.
+The signatories on a multisig may be seperate people, or a set of keys controlled by a single individual.
+This gives multisigs great versatility in providing security against single points of failure, including the loss of a single key or the decision of a team-mate to act irresponsibly.

 A multisig account requires multiple signatories to approve a transaction before it is executed.
 This prevents a single point of failure, adding a strong layer of protection against malicious coldkey access.
-In Bittensor, this level of protection may be appropriate for very valuable wallets, such as those with creator permissions over a subnet, or those that control validator hotkeys with significant stake.
+In Bittensor, this level of protection may be appropriate for very valuable wallets.
+This includes those with creator permissions over a subnet and those that control validator hotkeys with significant stake, but it can also include any individual wallet used for holding TAO and staking.

 This page will guide the user through an example practice workflow of creating a multisig wallet and transferring TAO to and from it.
 For ease of practice, this entire workflow will be executed on a single workstation.
 However, in a realistic scenario, one or more operators would need to perform the steps on independent secure coldkey workstations in order to reap the full security benefits of a multisig configuration.